adafruit/adafruit-beaglebone-io-python/docs/index.rst

    Set up and start the given PWM channel.

-   :param channel: PWM channel.
+   :param str channel: PWM channel.
 It can be specified in the form
        of of 'P8_10', or 'EHRPWM2A'.
-   :type channel: str
-   :param duty_cycle: PWM duty cycle.
+   :param int duty_cycle: PWM duty cycle.
 It must have a value from 0 to 100.
-   :type duty_cycle: int
-   :param frequency: PWM frequency, in Hz.
+   :param int frequency: PWM frequency, in Hz.
 It must be greater than 0.
-   :type frequency: int
-   :param polarity: defines whether the value for ``duty_cycle`` affects the
+   :param int polarity: defines whether the value for ``duty_cycle`` affects the
        rising edge or the falling edge of the waveform.
 Allowed values -- 0 (rising edge, default) or 1 (falling edge).
-   :type polarity: int

 .. function:: stop(channel)

    Stop the given PWM channel.

-   :param channel: PWM channel.
+   :param str channel: PWM channel.
 It can be specified in the form
        of of 'P8_10', or 'EHRPWM2A'.
-   :type channel: str

 .. function:: set_duty_cycle(channel, duty_cycle)